difuria/Advent-Of-Code/Challanges/2023/Day 1/README.md

 ## To Execute

-Depends on the challange alter the `input_text` variable at the top of the file to the relevant file name.
+Depending on the desired challange to be run, alter the `input_text` variable at the top of the file to the relevant file name.